If you landed here, you tuned to my first Instagram Live or replay! 🥳

 If piping, place decorating tip into a piping bag, cut ends just enough for the tip to go through.
 Fill the piping bag and swirl onto the cupcake.
 Top with sprinkles, mini chocolate chips, cinnamon, or anything you’d like.

 If using a butter knife or spatula, add frosting to the cupcake and spread to cover the cupcake.
 You can also top with sprinkles, mini chocolate chips, cinnamon, or anything you’d like.

 Also, you can just use a small mesh sieve/strainer and sift through some powder sugar, and sprinkle on top.

 Cupcakes are at their best the same day they are baked.

 Leftover frosting can be stored in an airtight container and placed in the refrigerator for 3-5 days.
 Or you can freeze it for up to 3 months.
-When ready to enjoy, take it out of the freezer and thaw in refrigerator overnight then remove from the refrigerator and leave on counter until it almost comes to room temperature, re-whip, and enjoy.
+When ready to enjoy, take it out of the freezer and thaw in the refrigerator overnight then remove it from the refrigerator and leave it on the counter until it almost comes to room temperature, re-whip, and enjoy.
 (DO NOT REFREEZE)

 Please note…warm climate will alter your product.
 Be sure when cupcakes are sitting out frosted, they are not in an area where is too warm.
 Otherwise, keep them in the refrigerator in an airtight container and bring them out about 30 minutes prior to serving.

-These cupcake be enjoyed at any time.
+These cupcakes are enjoyed at any time.
 You can omit the frosting and enjoy them in the morning with your coffee or tea.

 They will be a great addition to your Thanksgiving dessert table.
 Or to any Holiday event.